 01. Study design theory

-For many designers, this is where a formal design education really shows its value.
+These fundamentals include concepts such as grid theory, colour theory, typography and the golden ratio.
+For many designers, a formal design education really shows its value here.
 There are plenty of options, from full university degrees to focused short courses to distance learning setups, and if you're strapped for cash there are even some decent free graphic design courses.
+And if you're not able to commit to formal study, our selection of the best graphic design books can also help you gain more knowledge.

-For instance, rather than just saying ‘What do you think?’ (sample answer: ‘It’s great’), it’s better to ask specific questions.
-For example, 'This is the brief, do you think I’ve fulfilled it?' or 'Which part of the design did your eye focus on first?'
+One key to getting the most useful feedback is to consider how you ask for it.
+Instead of asking a colleague 'What do you think?’ (probably answer: ‘It’s great’), ask specific questions, for example, 'This is the brief, do you think I’ve fulfilled it?' or 'Which part of the design did your eye focus on first?'
 That way people will be able to critique your work in a constructive way, without coming off like a boorish troll.

-It can also be useful for you to give your feedback on other designers’ work, helping you to empathise and improve your critical skills in ways that you can apply to your own work.
-Check out this article on how to get more from creative criticism.
+It can also be useful for you to give your own feedback on other designers’ work too.
+This can help you to empathise and improve the way you critique work in order to then apply that to your own projects.

 03. Start a side project

-Doing the same thing over and over again in your nine-to-five job can lead to your skills getting stale and your enthusiasm waning.
-So keep up your motivation to learn new things by starting your own side project.
+If you're designing the same kind of pieces over and over again in your nine-to-five job, that can quickly lead to your graphic design skills becoming stale, not to mention the impact on your own enthusiasm and passion for the discipline.
+One way to keep up your drive to learn new things is by starting your own side project.

-In the world of web startups, there’s a saying: Fail fast.
+There's a popular saying in the world of web startups: fail fast.
 In other words. it’s only by trying out lots of experimental design ideas and putting them into practice that you find out what works best and what you’re good at.
+It’s an approach that graphic designers can learn from when it comes to experimenting with new media, skills and techniques (see our selection of experimental design projects) in order to avoid getting stuck in a rut.

-Most of the time, what lands will be a hot mess.
-But sometimes, you’ll hit gold.
+Most of the time, what lands will be an unusable mess.
+But just occasionally, you’ll hit gold.
 And even if you don’t, the very process of experimenting will help free up your mind, to better see which of your creative skills need improving, and why.

 05. Talk to other designers